What are High Earners, Not Rich Yet (HENRYs)?

 As previously noted, while HENRYs tend to receive a substantial income, they typically spend it quickly.
 It means that these individuals rapidly burn through the money they make, leaving not much of anything to put into savings.

 It’s also important to note that HENRYs, in addition to failing to save money, tend to accrue significant debt.
 Because they typically live above their means, they constantly utilize credit and work towards paying off their debts.
-Their ongoing debt includes a cost that almost all millennials deal with: student loan debt, a sizeable amount that typically takes years to eradicate.
+Their ongoing debt includes a cost that almost all millennials deal with: student loan debt, a sizable amount that typically takes years to eradicate.

 HENRYs are Targets for Luxury Brands